-Appendix D - Flow chart for raising safeguarding concerns about a child Concern put in writing Designated Safeguarding The local authority on a Concern form Designated Officer for Lead(s): concerns about adults Nicki Mathewson (DSL), is: Helen Duffield (Deputy DSL).
-Cheryl Brotherton (Deputy DSL) Hand concern form to: DSL or Deputy DSL if Link Governor: Adam Hall (DO) 01670 the DSL is not 623979 Diane Pringle available.
+Appendix D - Flow chart for raising safeguarding concerns about a child Designated Safeguarding Concern put in writing The local authority Lead(s): on a Concern form Designated Officer for concerns about adults Cheryl Brotherton (DSL), is: Helen Duffield (Deputy DSL), Link Governor: Hand concern form to: Diane Pringle DSL or Deputy DSL if Adam Hall (DO) 01670 the DSL is not 623979 available.
 I Designated Safeguarding Lead reviews concern form and makes a decision about next steps Decision made to Decision made to Decision made to refer monitor the concern. discuss the concern the concern to social informally with the care parents/carers Refer Monitor Discuss Class teacher asked to Once discussed with Designated monitor child and parents, Designated Safeguarding Lead feedback to the Monitor Safeguarding Lead Refer discusses decision Designated decides to discuss with with a senior teacher Safeguarding Lead parents, monitor or or the head and agree within an agreed refer to social care to refer to social care timescale Record If this is a new contact then please ring Designated Designated OneCall 01670 Safeguarding Lead Safeguarding Lead 536400 or send a keeps concern form in written referral to: keeps concern form in childrenstriage@north secure, confidential secure, confidential umberland.gov.uk safeguarding file. safeguarding file.